thetrime/proactive/README.md

 Note that it is forbidden to call on_server/1 in render/3.

 ##### State
-You MAY declare a predicate `getInitialState(-State)` in your module.
+You MAY declare a predicate `getInitialState(+Props, -State)` in your module.
 This will be called before the component is first instantiated.
 State can is expected to be a list of `=/2` terms, where each term has an atom for the first argument.
 This is not currently checked, but I plan to add a check to ensure this is the case, since failing to do so leads to surprising and unexpected problems in event handlers when we try and 'merge' states.

 ##### Event Handlers
 You MAY declare event handlers in the Javascript way: For example,